Harry Dean Stanton, longtime character actor, dies at 91

 Story highlights

-- Actor appeared in scores of films, TV shows such as "Repo Man" and "Paris, Texas"
+- Actor had roles in scores of films, TV shows such as "Repo Man" and "Paris, Texas"

 - His gaunt, worn looks were recognizable to many much more than his name